Managing & Caring for Pachyonychia Congenita

 While keratolytic therapy has been helpful for some patients, PC generally produces more overgrowth of callus and nails than this type of therapy can control.
 While the treatment may help (especially for follicular hyperkeratosis bumps on knees, elbows, waist, and arms), no adult PC patient uses this as the means of reducing hyperkeratosis and most find little benefit in keratolytics.
 Most PC patients trim nails and calluses and use a basic moisturizer such as Vaseline as their standard care.

 Surgical removal of nails (ablation) and destruction of the nail matrix (where the nail originates) is a more permanent option, although it may need to be repeated if the matrix is not completely destroyed or removed.
-Based on data reported in the IPCRR, the outcome has not been completely satisfactory for most patients.
-Surgical removal of the plantar skin has been reported for only one PC patient and the results are mixed.
+See nail removal in Tips and Tools for more information.

 The following drugs and treatments are listed alphabetically.
 Although most of these have been prescribed for or tried by PC patients, there is no report of successful long-term benefit from these treatments, and none of these treatments are recommended by a majority of PC patients or physicians specializing in PC.

-Botulin Toxin (Botox, Dysport) has been injected in the soles of feet of several PC patients to reduce pain.
-It is thought the mechanism reduces hyperhidrosis.
-A qualified clinical study has not been completed.
+Botulinum Toxin (Botox, Dysport) has been injected in the soles of feet of some PC patients to reduce pain.
+Learn more here.

 Fluorouracil — an anti-neoplastic agent which inhibits cell growth and proliferation — has also been prescribed for PC.
 There is no clear evidence of benefit for PC patients.